askui/askui/docs/docs/general/07-Troubleshooting/proxy.md

 # Proxy

 In enterprises, proxies are standard to secure and control the network.
-Our library uses  [hpagent](https://github.com/delvedor/hpagent) to provide http(s) proxy functionality, but all other [http.Agent](https://nodejs.org/api/http.html#class-httpagent) and [https.Agent](https://nodejs.org/api/https.html#class-httpsagent) should work.
+Our library uses  [hpagent](https://github.com/delvedor/hpagent) to provide HTTP(S) proxy functionality, but all other [http.Agent](https://nodejs.org/api/http.html#class-httpagent) and [https.Agent](https://nodejs.org/api/https.html#class-httpsagent) should work.

-## Automatic http(s) proxy detection
+## Automatic HTTP(S) proxy detection

-Our libray is detecting http(s) proxy automatically when one of the following environment variables are detected: "HTTP_PROXY", "HTTPS_PROXY", "http_proxy" or "https_proxy".
+Our library is detecting HTTP(S) proxy automatically when one of the following environment variables are detected: `HTTP_PROXY`, `HTTPS_PROXY`, `http_proxy` or `https_proxy`.

 You need only to install [hpagent](https://github.com/delvedor/hpagent) with following command:
 ```bash
 npm i --save hpagent
 ```

-If this is not working properly, please set the proxy url manually.
+If this is not working properly, please set the proxy URL manually.

-## Manual http(s) proxy setup
+## Manual HTTP(S) proxy setup

-[hpagent](https://github.com/delvedor/hpagent) is an open source package which provides http(s) proxies that keeps collections alive.
+[hpagent](https://github.com/delvedor/hpagent) is an open source package which provides HTTP(S) proxies that keeps collections alive.

 First, we need to install the library with:
 ```bash